Skip to main content

 Platform tools help you manage audience targeting and age verification.
 But there's another compliance landmine that no platform tool can defuse for you — and it's one of the most common ways retailers get into trouble on social media.

-Get weekly social media marketing & marketing tips
+Get weekly social media marketing tips

 Co-Marketing and Promotions: The Tied House Trap on Social Media